uccser/cs-field-guide/csfieldguide/chapters/content/en/big-data/sections/collecting-big-data.md

 Other personal devices that connect with your smartphone are also constantly collecting data, for example wearable tech like smartwatches or fitness trackers.

 ### Sensors
-Big Data is also being collected from the physical world all around us!
+Big data is also being collected from the physical world all around us!
 Sensors are devices that detect events or changes in their surrounding environment.
 They capture and digitise a vast variety of data about our environment, for example temperature, sound, visual images, air pressure, physical movement, and even sub-atomic energy.
 They are often relatively basic devices with limited computing power, and so they send this data to other digital devices for processing.